jibril-b-coulibaly/lammps/doc/src/compute_property_atom.rst

 The quantities *shapex*, *shapey*, and *shapez* are defined for ellipsoidal particles and define the 3d shape of each particle.

+The quantities *block1*, and *block2*, are defined for ellipsoidal particles and define the blockiness of each super-ellipsoid particle.
+See the :doc:`set <set>` command for an explanation of the blockiness.

 The quantities *quatw*, *quati*, *quatj*, and *quatk* are defined for ellipsoidal particles and body particles and store the 4-vector quaternion